-These Cost-Shared Actions will contribute about 1 Mioecu.
+These Cost-Shared Actions will contribute about 1 MioEcu.

+Competitive Support for Community Policies

 Following a call for tender from DG XIII, ITU has submitted, together with other partners, a project on "Enhanced Gas Cleaning by Infra-Sonic Particle Agglomeration and Deposition".
-The project was accepted at the end of 1995; the Institute's share is about 0.1 Mioecu.
+The project was accepted at the end of 1995; the Institute's share is about 0.1 MioEcu.

+THE INSTITUTE FOR TRANSURANIUM ELEMENTS